nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

 #### Langreth style vdw and vdw van der Wall functionals

+These potenials that are used to augment standard exchange-correlation potentials area calculated from a double integral over a nonlocal interaction kernel φ(r,r′),

+It is evaluated using the fast Fourier transformation method of Roman-Perez and Soler.
+G. Roman-Perez and J. M. Soler, Phys.
+Rev. Lett.
+103, 096102 (2009).

 Langreth vdw and vdw2 van der Wall functionals are currently available for the BEEF, PBE96, revPBE, PBEsol, BLYP, PBE0, revPBE0, HSE, and B3LYP exchange-correlation functionals.
 To use them the following keywords BEEF-vdw, BEEF-vdw2, PBE96-vdw, PBE96-vdw2, BLYP-vdw, BLYP-vdw2,